Lily Alone: Other characters

-Mr. Abbott: Lily's favourite teacher who wanted Lily to come to the Art Gallery on a school trip, but Lily didn't go because she could not leave her siblings alone.
+Mr. Abbott: Lily's favourite teacher who wanted Lily to come to the art gallery on a school trip, but Lily didn't go because she could not leave her siblings alone.
 She adores him because he takes an active interest in her and never makes her feel silly like her other teachers do.
 He calls social services after becoming worried about the children but soon asks her to forgive him since he greatly regrets it.

 Arnie and Elizabeth: An elderly couple who were teachers before they retired, Arnie was a History teacher and Elizabeth was a PE teacher.
 When Lily and her siblings were in the park Arnie offered them Polos and walked with them to the park gates before Lily claimed to have seen her mother and ran away with the younger children.

-Jenny and Jan: Friends with Lily's mum.
+Jenny and Jan: Friends of Lily's mum.
 They used to work with Lily's mum in a canteen.
 She met up with them when she went clubbing when she left Lily alone to look after her brother and sisters.
 It is Jenny who 'sold' her a credit card in the book.
 Jenny and Jan are briefly mentioned in the book.

 Gordon: Mum's new boyfriend who is nineteen years old.
 They travel together to Spain.
 Mum claims that there is a seven-year age difference between the two of them.
-Gordon works at his Uncle's nightclub in Spain.
-According to Mum, Gordon is a rich, young man.
-He finds out that she has children when Kate went to Spain with him, causing Kate to leave him, to which Gordan pays for her flight back.
+Gordon works at his uncle's nightclub in Spain.
+According to Mum, Gordon is a rich young man.
+He finds out that she has children when Kate went to Spain with him, causing Kate to leave him, to which Gordon pays for her flight back.

 Old Kath: A mad old woman who lives next-door to the Green family.
 According to Lily, Kath uses too much black hair dye, so her hair is falling out.
 She also wears too much bright red lipstick.
 Lily does not like her very much because Kath says mean things about Lily's mum behind her back.

 Mikey: Bliss and Baxter's dad.
 Lily describes him as being a big, fat and ugly man.
 Lily also detests Mikey because he has a scary dog called Rex who bit Bliss on her hand.
 She feels that Mikey does not like her very much either because Mikey always accuses Lily of staring at him.
 During the story, Mikey also went to Scotland not knowing the children were alone.

 Paul: Kate's second husband who is "thin and tweedy".
 He died shortly before the start of the book.
 He never cared about her or Pixie, his daughter, and always lied on the sofa.
 He also took drugs until he died, making Kate feel depressed.

+Sarah: A girl in Lily's class at school who comes round to see if she is still coming to the school art gallery trip the next day.